3erikpotter/icp-adoption/README.md

 ## Most Secure and Complete E2E Software Platform
 - elevates cloud compute, cloud 3.0
-- tamperproof sovereign software / Open Internet
+- tamperproof sovereign software / Open Internet | cybercrime is a $10T problem and opportunity
 - for the first time, web3.0 UX is possible.

 ## Best Complementary Tech for Bitcoin